 A.W.
 Cohen, an early pioneer in P&F charting, advocated starting a count from the high or low of the pattern.
 Tom Dorsey advocates applying the Extension to the high or low of the Count Column, which is the method used at StockCharts.com.
 The difference in these two techniques is often negligible because the difference between the high/low of the pattern and the high/low of the Count Column is usually just one box.

-Sometimes the box size changes and this requires a counting adjustment.
+Sometimes the box size changes, which requires a counting adjustment.
 Instead of counting the number of boxes in a column and multiplying by the box size, chartists can simply subtract the column high from the column low.
 This sum can then be multiplied by the reversal or 2/3 the reversal amount to obtain the Extension estimate.

-Price Objections based on a vertical count, horizontal count or any other count should be taken with a grain of salt.
+Price Objectives based on a vertical count, horizontal count or any other count should always be taken with a grain of salt.
 Consider these targets as broad guidelines.
-Securities will not always reach their targets.
-Some will even reverse course and trigger conflicting P&F signals before reaching their target.
+Securities will not always reach their targets, and some will even reverse course and trigger conflicting P&F signals before reaching their target.
 A P&F signal and a target are simply the starting point for analysis.
 Conditions change and chartists must regularly monitor the unfolding chart formation for evidence that would invalidate the original premise.
 It is also important to employ other technical analysis tools to confirm or refute a premise.
-For example, chartists can apply basic trend analysis on a bar chart or use bar chart based indicators to confirm the findings on the P&F chart.
+For example, chartists can apply basic trend analysis on a bar chart or use bar chart-based indicators to confirm the findings on the P&F chart.